Please also refer to our (i) Cookies & Security Policy and (ii) List of Third-Party Providers who may process your personal data.

 - Functional cookies.
 These are used to recognise you when you return to our websites.
 This enables us to personalise our content for you, greet you by name and remember your preferences (for example, showing you relevant recommendations on our product pages).

 - Analytical & experience testing cookies.
-These allow us to recognise and count the number of visitors and to see how visitors move around our websites when they are using them, and to test changes to our user experience on some users.
+These allow us to recognise and count the number of visitors and to see how visitors move around our websites when they are using them, and also to test changes to our user experience on some users.
 This helps us to improve the way our websites work, for example, by ensuring that users can quickly and efficiently checkout.

 - Targeting/advertising cookies.
 These cookies record your visit to our websites, the pages you have visited and the links you have followed.
 We will use this information to make our websites, the advertising displayed on them, and any external marketing we perform more relevant to your interests.
 We may also share this information with third parties (see list below) for this purpose.

 The list below details the cookies used on our websites.
 We have outlined who sets these cookies and their purpose.
-If the party reads something other than ‘Aderans UK’, these are our third-party business partners who help us to enhance your browsing experience.
+If the party reads something other than ‘Aderans UK’, these are our third party business partners who help us to enhance your browsing experience.

-If cookies are not enabled on your computer, it will mean that your user experience on our websites will be limited to browsing and researching; you won’t be able to add products to your basket or buy them.
+If cookies aren’t enabled on your computer, it will mean that your user experience on our websites will be limited to browsing and researching; you won’t be able to add products to your basket or buy them.
 To enable and manage cookies, you can use your browser to do this.
 Each browser is different, so check the ‘Help’ menu of your particular browser (or your mobile phone’s handset manual) to learn how to change your cookie preferences.

 Aderans UK maintains the highest levels of security.
 We take the privacy and security of your Personal Information very seriously.